- Applicants must be involved in stem cell research.

 - Applicants must be associated with an Australian-based research institution, and must be intending to continue their research predominantly in Australia for the next 12 months.

-- Applications will be considered only if they are complete and submitted by the due date (to be confirmed) in August 2017.
+- Applications will be considered only if they are complete and submitted by the due date Friday 4 August 2017.

 Exceptions to these eligibility criteria may be considered by the prize jury.
 Applicants should explain their circumstances in the ‘personal statement’ section of the application form.

 The jury is looking for up-and-coming leaders in stem cell research: researchers who have already had several high impact publications and other recognition of their research including grants, prizes and invitations to speak at conferences.

 If you don’t yet have an established publication record, you may wish to defer applying for the Metcalf Prize for a year or two while you further establish your career.

 The Metcalf Prize jury will review all applications and select two Metcalf Prize winners – one man and one woman – based on:

 - Intellectual merit, including academic record and publication record